datascisteven/Melanoma-Image-Classification/README.md

 - Employ a variety of methods to address severe class imbalance
 - Additional Datasets for minority class augmentation:
 	- 4522 additional melanoma images from the 2019 Training Dataset
-	- 1114 additional melanoma images from the 2018 Training Dataset
 - ImageDataGenerator() transformations
 - Albumentation() transformations